"Pit Bulls have locking jaws." The jaws of the Pit Bull are functionally

 “Pit Bulls have more bite pressure per square inch (PSI) than any

+other breed.”
 This is absolutely false.
 There have been no exhaustive

 studies conducted to prove that Pit Bulls have the strongest jaws of any